JasonHJJin/etc/README.md

 ## Overview

-❗️This GitHub account, including other repositories, is maintained exclusively for resume purposes.
-I use a different GitHub account for development.
+❗️I maintain this GitHub account and its repositories specifically for resume and portfolio purposes.
+My active development projects are hosted on a separate GitHub account.

 ***